 Jobs got $5000 for this job, but he lied to Wozniak that he got only $700.
 So, Wozniak got only $350 and Jobs took $4650.

 Wozniak didn’t know about it until ten years, but when he got to know he said that he would have given it to Jobs if he ever explained that he needed money.

 Wozniak designed an electronic equipment which could manipulate and hack telephone networks.
-This equipment allowed making calls anywhere in the world free of cost.
-Wozniak and Jobs called it Blue Box and decided to sell it and eventually it was a hit and they were able to make money.
+This equipment allowed to make calls anywhere in the world free of cost.
+Wozniak and Jobs called it Blue Box and decided to sell it and eventually, it was a hit and they were able to make money.